gradeup/google-one-tap-2.0/README.md

 # **Google One-Tap 2.0**

+Google One-Tap is a feature that enables a user to signup or signin to your website with just a single click.
+It creates a smooth experience for the user to jump into the website without going through a series of authentication steps.
+This is the implementation of Google One-Tap 2.0 with improved UX.

 To run the demo :
 - clone the repo
 - change the client id to your provided `google client id` in `google-yolo.html` file.